Bristol County Agricultural High School is a public high school serving all Bristol County residents.

 Any eighth, ninth or tenth grade student who is a resident of Bristol County who expects to be promoted to the grade they seek to enter by his/her local school district is eligible to apply for fall admission or admission during the school year provided that space is available.
 Resident students will be evaluated using the criteria contained in this admission policy.
 Priority for admission will be given to Bristol County residents (students from Acushnet, Attleboro, Berkley, Dartmouth, Dighton, Easton, Fairhaven, Fall River, Freetown, Mansfield, New Bedford, North Attleboro, Norton, Raynham, Rehoboth, Seekonk, Somerset, Swansea, Taunton, and Westport).
 Students who are not residents of Bristol County are eligible to apply and will be evaluated using the same criteria as in-district applicants.
 Out of county residents are accepted, but must receive written approval from the Superintendent of their sending district.

 October through December: A presentation, by our Admissions Coordinator about our programs will be made at your school.

 January through March: The Admission's Coordinator will return to your school and give interested students an interview.

-May through June: Standardized testing for accepted students will be held at the school.
+April through June: Placement testing for accepted students will be held at the school.

 Spring Expo Tour - Date TBD